frc7308/autobot/README.md

 python demo.py
 ```

-Coordinates are displayed in the upper-left hand corner and are in units of inches.
+Coordinates are displayed in the bottom left corner and are in units of inches.

-To stop the demo, press q while focused on the display window.
+To stop the demo, press `q` while focused on the display window.